wakeflow/how-we-do/deploying.md

 Therefore before merging, we want to make sure the team is alerted to the fact that a deploy is about to take place in case anything goes wrong and the rest of the team needs to step in to help.

-## 5. Squash and Merge
+## 5. Rebase

-Once you have notified the team, we `Squash and Merge` our branch.
+Once you have approval from at least one other team member, you rebase your changes.

-Squashing means merging all of the individual commits you made on your branch into a single commit, so that we have a single commit message in the repo's history for the branch you're merging in.
+This basically squashes all commits you have on your branch into a single one, so that the master branch only has one commit for all the changes you made on your branch.
+This keeps the git history of our master branch clean and easy to understand.

 For example, in updating the CSS on our website, I might have made the following 3 commits: